'Covid wasn't like anything we had seen before'

 "We began to realise this wasn't normal.
 It wasn't like flu.
 It wasn't like anything we had seen before."

-He remembers the increasingly common sight of colleagues wearing masks to protect them from the virus.
+She remembers the increasingly common sight of colleagues wearing masks to protect them from the virus.

-"When you began to walk into areas like intensive care, where people were fully garbed with headgear and particular types of mask, you began to get a feel for the fact this was really, really bad and risky," he said.
+"When you began to walk into areas like intensive care, where people were fully garbed with headgear and particular types of mask, you began to get a feel for the fact this was really, really bad and risky," she said.

-The most difficult part of Mr Hargreaves' work was ministering to distressed relatives.
+The most difficult part of Ms Hargreaves' work was ministering to distressed relatives.

-"People couldn't attend funerals or come in when people were dying because of the risk for them," he said.
+"People couldn't attend funerals or come in when people were dying because of the risk for them," she said.

 "We began to get phone calls from relatives who were distraught or traumatised.